cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/anti-spoofing-protection.md

 The above did not actually come from service.outlook.com, but instead was spoofed by the phisher to make it look like it did.
 It is attempting to trick a user into clicking the link within the message.

-﻿The next example is spoofing contoso.com:
+The next example is spoofing contoso.com:

 ![Phishing message - business email compromise](media/da15adaa-708b-4e73-8165-482fc9182090.jpg)

 The message looks legitimate, but in fact is a spoof.
 This phishing message is a type of Business Email Compromise which is a subcategory of phishing.

-2. **Users confuse real messages for fake ones**
+### 2. Users confuse real messages for fake ones

 Second, spoofed messages create uncertainty for users who know about phishing messages but cannot tell the difference between a real message and spoofed one.
 For example, the following is an example of an actual password reset from the Microsoft Security account email address: